Job Market Paper

 Estimating Nonlinear Heterogeneous Agents Models with Neural Networks

-Economists typically make simplifying assumptions to make the solution and estimation of their highly complex models feasible.
-These simplifications include approximating the true nonlinear dynamics of the model, disregarding aggregate uncertainty or assuming that all agents are identical.
-While relaxing these assumptions is well-known to give rise to complicated curse-of-dimensionality problems, it is often unclear how seriously these simplifications distort the dynamics and predictions of the model.
-We leverage the recent advancements in machine learning to develop a solution and estimation method based on neural networks that does not require these strong assumptions.
-We apply our method to a nonlinear Heterogeneous Agents New Keynesian (HANK) model with a zero lower bound (ZLB) constraint for the nominal interest rate to show that the method is much more efficient than existing global solution methods and that the estimation converges to the true parameter values.
-Further, this application sheds light on how effectively our method is capable to simultaneously deal with a large number of state variables and parameters, nonlinear dynamics, heterogeneity as well as aggregate uncertainty.
+We leverage the recent advancements in machine learning to develop a solution and estimation method based on neural networks for complex economic models.
+We apply our method to a nonlinear Heterogeneous Agent New Keynesian (HANK) model with a zero lower bound constraint for the nominal interest rate.
+To begin with, we demonstrate with simulated data that our method is much more efficient than existing global solution methods and that likelihood estimation converges to the true parameter values.
+We then estimate the model with US aggregate data and evaluate the information content it provides about households' idiosyncratic risk.
+Our empirical application also sheds light on the efficacy of our method in simultaneously handling a large number of state variables and parameters, nonlinear dynamics, heterogeneity, and aggregate uncertainty.

 Presented at